ibm-cloud-docs/account/sessions-settings.md

 ## Before you begin
 {: #work-sessions-access}

+If you have the following access, you can update the settings for login sessions:

 * Account owners
 * Editor or admin role on all account management services
 * Editor or admin role on IAM identity service